 It’s also important to remember a few things when talking about flight delays.
 The first is that a delay is an aggregation of the trip and the landing time.

-So if, for example, your flight is late during the trip but manages to make up for some of the delays in the landing time, then you might or might not be entitled to compensation.
+So if, for example, your flight is late during the trip but manages to make up for some of the delays in the landing time, then you might or might not be entitled to flight delay compensation UK.

 The second thing to remember is responsibility – if the airline is to blame for the delay then you have a full right to seek and receive compensation.